Gauteweb/Gauteweb/README.md

 ### 📌 Introduction

 I'm from Oslo, Norway.
-Currently employed at Sopra Steria as a Product Offering Manager within Observability & Monitoring.
+Currently employed at Sopra Steria as a Product Offering Manager within Observability & AIOps.

 I graduated from "Den Polytekniske Høgskole" in the year 2000, specializing in software development and network administration, but I wouldn't really say I've ever worked as a developer.
 I've mostly worked as a consultant and/or presales in the Observability space (_long before it was called "observability"_).

 In my Github repositories you will mostly find old scripts, hacks and similar, either related to my work or to personal projects that may or may not be updated in the future.
 I cannot guarantee that they work anymore ;-)

+I also use Github as a backup of my manually coded digital garden.

-If you would like to get in thouch, please <a href="https://mikrobloggen.no/@gauteweb" rel="me">follow me on Mastodon</a> or [join my Discord server for a chat](https://discord.gg/sAE5eX4V2V).
+If you would like to get in thouch, please <a href="https://mikrobloggen.no/@gauteweb" rel="me">follow me on Mastodon</a>.

 <!--
 **Gauteweb/Gauteweb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.